lombax85/docker-apache-mysql-php-mongo/README.md

 How to use this project
 -----------------------

+Depending on your project's structure, you can use different approaches

 ### Existing project - root directory
 - Download this repository as zip
 - copy "docker-compose.yml" file and "docker" directory in your project's root directory